To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration: User Study: Setup Methodology

 \item We asked them to watch a video\footnote{\url{https://youtu.be/ahZDo0_iyjg}} of the Fetch robot performing pick-and-place, and then answer the questionnaire about their trust in the robot (Muir’s questionnaire \cite{muir1996trust}).

-\item Participants worked with the GUI and practiced how to use it. \item (\textit{Task 1 }) Based on the mode assigned to participants (permutation of patterns B, C, D), experimenters gave them the associated pattern (as a sheet of paper) and asked them to memorize it within 45 seconds.
+\item Participants worked with the GUI and practiced how to use it. \item (\textit{Task 1}) Based on the mode assigned to participants (permutation of patterns B, C, D), experimenters gave them the associated pattern (as a sheet of paper) and asked them to memorize it within 45 seconds.
 Then, they returned the pattern (e.g., $\text{B}_1$) and were given the second pattern, a partially known version of the first pattern (e.g., $\text{B}_2$).
 Next, prior to starting the task, we asked them to answer two questions regarding their self-confidence and the expected helpfulness of the robot.
 Afterwards, they started the task and the collaboration with Fetch.
 Having completed the task, they answered three sets of questionnaires regarding their perceived task load, trust, and perception of the robot. \begin{remark} Participants start the task first, and the robot waits for them.
 They can allocate subtasks to the robot.
 The robot starts working as soon as participants allocate a task to themselves.
 This allows the robot to initially update its belief about their following preference. \end{remark} \item (\textit{Task 2}) It followed the same procedure as \textit{Task 1} \item (\textit{Task 3}) It followed the same procedure as \textit{Task 1}

 \item Finally, participants were asked to complete two sets of questionnaires.
 The first set focused on their performance as a team with the robot.
-The second set explored their collaborative experience using the short version of the User Experience Questionnaire (UEQ)\cite{ueq, ueqshort}.
+The second set explored their collaborative experience using the short version of the User Experience Questionnaire (UEQ)\cite{ueqshort}.
 Additionally, participants were asked to rank the difficulty of tasks (Tasks 0-3) and respond to an open-ended question: \textit{``Which abilities would you improve or add to Fetch if you were to use it in a manufacturing setting?"}.

 \end{enumerate} The details and the results of the questionnaires on topics of participants' perception of the robot and collaboration (trust, helpfulness, task load, robot traits, team fluency, and user experience) go beyond the scope of this manuscript and are reported in \cite{fetch_human}.
-However, we will use part of the results about participants' self-confidence, trust, and perceived workload for analyzing the proposed framework's performance.